Working in partnership

 What we expect of your child

-Lesson 1 begins at 8.50 and your child is required to be on the school site by 8.45.
-Some students are given the privilege of a late start if they do not have a lesson period 1.
+Registration begins at 8.40am and students are expected to be in school by 8.35am and Lesson 1 begins at 9.00am .
 Attendance and punctuality are closely monitored, and if your child’s attendance becomes a concern, we will contact you and ask for your support in ensuring we see the required improvement.
 All students are required to follow the sixth form code of conduct and dress code – see below.

 Students have up to three 100 minute lessons each day.
 Sixth form courses require students to undertake a great deal of independent study, and there is an expectation that students complete reading and homework tasks when they do not have a timetabled lesson.
 It is generally acknowledged that sixth form students need to complete 15 – 20 hours of independent study a week in order to be successful.
 We timetable supervised sessions in the study centre to ensure students have a quiet place in which to do their work.

 11.00am lesson / independent study

 Young people need more than just academic qualifications to be successful in life.
 We have established highly successful partnerships with various organisations which run activities to help students prepare for university and for their chosen career.
 We also take students to events and key venues in London to broaden their experience.
 Some of these events take place during school hours, others will take place after school and may require students to travel to meetings independently.
 This is an important part of their development and we ask parents to be supportive of such activities.